KeldenPDorji/KeldenPDorji.github.io/_posts/2024-03-11-DBS101_FlippedClass4.md

 ### Rollup and Cube

-ROLLUP and CUBE are simple extensions to the SELECT statement's GROUP BY clause.
+ROLLUP and CUBE are just simple GROUP BY clause extensions in the SELECT statement.
 ROLLUP creates subtotals at any level of aggregation needed, from the most detailed up to a grand total.
-CUBE is an extension similar to ROLLUP , enabling a single statement to calculate all possible combinations of subtotals.
+CUBE is an extension similar to ROLLUP , allowing a single statement to calculate all possible combination of subtotals.

 ROLLUP: Generates a result set that includes subtotals for each level of grouping.